-- ➤ Detainees, or anyone on the behalf of the detainee who claims the detainee meets the criteria who claim or are suspected to meet the criteria should be evaluated within five days of making the claim. - ➤ Upon evaluation, both the local ERO Field Office Director (or designee) and the Field Medical Coordinator must be notified as soon as practicable, but in no case more than twelve hours after the evaluation has occurred, as to whether the detainee meets the criteria. - Notification shall be made via email from the facility's Health Services Administrator (HSA) (or equivalent) and contain the following subject line for ease of identification: "Notification of COVID-19 High Risk Detainee (ANumber)."
-At a minimum, the HSA email message will provide the following information: - Detainee name: - Detention location; - Current medical issues and medications currently prescribed; - Facility medical Point of Contact (POC) and phone number.
+- Detainees, or anyone who claims on behalf of the detainee that the detainee meets the criteria or is suspected to meet the criteria, should be evaluated within five days of making the claim. - ➤ Upon evaluation, both the local ERO Field Office Director (or designee) and the Field Medical Coordinator must be notified as soon as practicable, but in no case more than twelve hours after the evaluation has occurred, as to whether the detainee meets the criteria. - Notification shall be made via email from the facility's Health Services Administrator (HSA) (or equivalent) and contain the following subject line for ease of identification: "Notification of COVID-19 High Risk Detainee (A-Number)."
+At a minimum, the HSA email message will provide the following information: - Detainee name; - Detention location; - Current medical issues and medications currently prescribed; - Facility medical Point of Contact (POC) and phone number.